losvedir/aoc24/README.md

 - Opus compilation failed because it failed to import `IntStream`, but that was a trivial fix (Click "Quick Fix" in VSCode), so I didn't count it against it

+# Day 12

+- None could get part 2.
+Only me!
+But the first attempt, I got the same wrong answer as GPT-o1 Pro.
+But the instructions called out

+> Be especially careful when counting the fence around regions like the one full
+> of type A plants; in particular, each section of fence has an in-side and an
+> out-side, so the fence does not connect across the middle of the region (where
+> the two B regions touch diagonally)

+and eventually I figured it out.

+# Day 13

+Brute force works for Part 1, but Part 2 requires an algebraic solution.
+Only GPT-o1+ and Sonnet identified the need, and were able to solve it that way.

+With prompting Opus made noises like it understood the algebraic solution, but it didn't work.